 California Highway Patrol officials say the crash occurred the area of Avenida De Arboles and Palo Alto Lane around 10:50 p.m.
 Monday as the driver, Dennis Carver, attempted to round a curve in the roadway.
 Instead, he veered off the eastern edge of the street and crashed the 2010 Mercedes Benz sedan he was driving.

-"Vehicle # 1 collided into a metal speaker intercom and two brick pillars where it caught on fire and became fully engulfed," CHP Officer Mike Lassig said in a new
+"Vehicle # 1 collided into a metal speaker intercom and two brick pillars where it caught on fire and became fully engulfed," CHP Officer Mike Lassig said in a news release.

 We pulled up a street view image of the scene of the accident from Google Maps.
 Although the brick pillars are not shown (the satellite image was taken in 2007), the metal speaker box is shown.
 It's that tiny metal thing that looks like a mailbox.
 Yep, that's what caused a seven-year-old German-engineered luxury sedan to burst into flames.
 Nothing strange about that.